omariosman/automated-self-check/README.md

 After downloading it, put it in the same directory as python code and open the executable

 Now, you are ready to go :)

+To make this script runs everyday you can:

+1- Create AWS account

+2- Create lambda function

+3- Write the script inside the function handler

+4- Deploy

+5- Add trigger

+6- Cloudwatch

+7- in the schedule expression write: cron(59 11 * * ? *)